Bennett’s Blanket- Free Pattern

-**Below you will find the step-by-step picture tutorial and written pattern for this super plush baby blanket.
-If you would rather have a concise, large font and ad-free version of the pattern, you can purchase the inexpensive PDF from my Etsy shop here.**
+**Below you will find the step-by-step picture tutorial and written pattern for this super plush baby blanket.**

 If you’ve been following me for a while, you may have noticed that I tend to focus a lot of my time on creating patterns that are relatively quick, easy and require 1-2 skeins of yarn.
 Since this blog is currently my “side hustle”, I simply don’t have a ton of time to devote to creating more intricate patterns in a timely manner.

 That being said, this baby blanket was probably the quickest pattern for me to complete to-date, even though it was also the largest.

 My younger sister just had their first baby (can you guess what they named him?) and I was so excited to get cracking on a homemade gift for him.
 However, I’ve also never made a crochet baby item for a boy before and was struggling to come up with an idea that I thought my sister and brother-in-law would enjoy as much as I hope my nephew will when he gets a little older.

 I decided on a blanket months ago but was dragging my feet on what that would look like.
 I wanted to do something both unique but simple and new I would probably stay away from any lace, shells or floral stitches or borders.
 After dozens of swatches (this had to be perfect for the little man) and exactly one week before he was born, I finally decided on utilizing the Tri Square stitch.